lukesanantonio/PongPlusMore/README.md

 ##### Mac OS X:
-Soon, I'll add a [Homebrew][3] formula for PpM so you can install it right font your terminal.
+Soon, I'll add a [Homebrew][3] formula for PpM so you can install it right from your terminal.
 For now though, just use it to install dependencies and follow the Linux compiling constructions above.

 ##### Windows: